-What is Rimadyl and How Does it Work?
+What Is Rimadyl and How Does It Work?

-When you receive your prescription for Rimadyl, you may think it's just a medication like another and may not give it any thought.
+When you receive your prescription for Rimadyl, you may think it's just a medication like any other and may not give it any thought.
 Your vet may give you a handout to read about it before using it or may warn you about its side effects.
-It's very important to learn as much as you can about this medication so you can make an informed decision and recognize signs of trouble immediately.
+It's very important to learn as much as you can about this medication so you can make an informed decision and recognize the signs of trouble immediately.

 Rimadyl, generic name Caprofen, is a popular drug produced by Pfizer, the world's largest research-based pharmaceutical company.
-It's a non-steroidal anti-inflammatory drug, often abbreviated by the acronym (NSAID).
+It was first introduced in 1997.
+It's a non-steroidal anti-inflammatory drug, often abbreviated by the acronym NSAID.
 The purpose of NSAIDs is to reduce pain and inflammation.
-Inflammation is known for causing redness, warmth, swelling, and pain.
+Inflammation is known for causing redness, warmth, swelling and pain.
 The main function of NSAIDs is to block the production of prostaglandins, chemicals responsible for causing inflammation.

 Rimadyl is dispensed in caplets or tasty chewables your dog will likely eagerly gulp down.
 Keep the bottle safely stored away so your dog cannot get to them.
 It's available in three different strengths: 25 mg, 75 mg, and 100 mg.
 The dosage and frequency of administration depends on a dog's weight and diagnosed medical condition.
-Usually the effect is observed within 1 to 3 hours.
+Usually, the effect is observed within 1 to 3 hours.

 In particular, through November 2004, the FDA received about 13,000 adverse effects reports about Rimadyl, much more than any other dog pain reliever.
-After several reports of dogs dying, the FDA requested Pfizer to mention “death” on the company's television ads and other media and Pfizer decided to stop airing these ads altogether according to Cactus Canyon.
+After several reports of dogs dying, the FDA requested Pfizer to mention “death” on the company's television ads and other media, and Pfizer decided to stop airing these ads altogether, according to Cactus Canyon.

 So what's the problem with this drug?
 As mentioned, Rimadyl and other NSAIDs work by inhibiting the production of "prostaglandins" which are known for causing inflammation in injured/ aging joints.
-The problem with this is that prostaglandins are necessary for several other bodily functions, and when the production is halted, the digestive system, liver, and kidneys, are disturbed according to the Senior Dog Project.
+The problem with this is that prostaglandins are necessary for several other bodily functions, and when the production is halted, the digestive system, liver and kidneys are disturbed, according to the Senior Dog Project.

 - Don't ever give an NSAID with corticosteroids or aspirin.
-This could cause serious adverse reactions explains Novartis' David Stansfield.
+This could cause serious adverse reactions, explains Novartis' David Stansfield.

 - Have your dog undergo a thorough physical exam prior to starting NSAIDs.

 - Ask your vet to run bloodwork to check your dog's liver and kidneys before, during (if given for quite some time) and after using NSAIDs.
 This will help catch a reaction before irreversible damage is done.
 The faster problems are caught, the better the chances for recovery.

 - Consider that about 70% of possible adverse drug event reports received by Pfizer have been in older dogs.
 However, keep in mind that adverse effects have been also seen in dogs as young as 15 months!

-- Consult with your vet if you are also giving other medications or homeopathic remedies such as Turmeric as they may interfere with NSAIDs.
+- Consult with your vet if you are also giving other medications or homeopathic remedies, such as turmeric, as they may interfere with NSAIDs.

-- In some cases, veterinarians prescribe the pain reliever Tramadol along with Rimadyl, so not so much Rimadyl is given.
+- In some cases, veterinarians prescribe the pain reliever Tramadol along with Rimadyl, so not as much Rimadyl is given.
 Nutraceuticals may be an alternate choice that can be taken along to lower the dosage of Rimadyl.

-- Report to your vet any bleeding problems as Rimadyl interferes with proper blood clotting.
+- Report any bleeding problems to your vet, as Rimadyl interferes with proper blood clotting.
 For this reason, Rimadyl must be stopped a few days prior to surgery.

-- According to Atlantic Animal Hospital, "The University of California at Davis recommends a two week “rest” period when changing from any NSAID to carprofen or from carprofen to another NSAID."
+- According to Atlantic Animal Hospital, "The University of California at Davis recommends a two week 'rest' period when changing from any NSAID to carprofen or from carprofen to another NSAID."

 - Report promptly any of the side effects or unusual changes in your dog.
 Some of the most common are listed below.